amoux/david/README.md

 # Finally lets tokenize a document of sequences:
 sentences = ("There are the new tokenizers available with david! "
-    "The SocialMediaTokenizer properly handles all your emoji's ect. " "The CharacterTokenizer works with a single character (for word embeddings)" "The SentenceTokenizer properly converts chunks of texts into sentences!")
+    "The WordTokenizer properly handles all your emoji's ect. " "The CharacterTokenizer works with a single character (for word embeddings)" "The SentenceTokenizer properly converts chunks of texts into sentences!")